PausJure/505MI-CybersecLAB/06_AITM_1/report.md

 ![adding ww.apple.com](images/image-17.png)

-The next image shows that When attempting to access ```http://www.apple.com```, the browser automatically redirects the request to HTTPS, which is visible in the address bar.
-The HTTPS indicator is marked in red because the browser detects the Burp proxy certificate.
+The next image shows that When attempting to access ```http://www.apple.com```, the browser automatically redirects the request to the HTTPS version, which is visible in the address bar.
+The HTTPS indicator is marked in red because the browser detects the Burp proxy certificate, letting the user know that the content is being proxied.

 ![appleHTTPS](images/image-19.png)

-If we now turn on intercept and try to capture and modify data:
+If we now turn on intercept inside Burp and capture data:

 ![intercept after hsts](images/image-20.png)

-And if we now click on the watch series 11 page as before and modify the html in the response
+Clicking on the *"watch series 11"* page as we did before and modifying the HTML in the response:

 ![modifyWithHSTS](images/image-21.png)